TalbotKnighton/trendify/docs/motivation.md

 - Tells what type of data is expected in each variable (helps with linting hits and auto-completion in IDE)
 - Data validation (pydantic closes program if JSON data does not match type hint)

-Trendipy defines [`Pydantic`](https://docs.pydantic.dev/latest/) data classes to store 2D traces, table entries, etc. and load them back into memory as needed.
+Trendify defines [`Pydantic`](https://docs.pydantic.dev/latest/) data classes to store 2D traces, table entries, etc. and load them back into memory as needed.
 Loading distilled data from a JSON file is orders of magnitude faster than loading and processing raw data.
 Serialization/deserialization eliminates the need to hold large amounts of data in memory in order to generate assets.
-This allows Trendipy to decouple the raw data processing stage from the aggregation stage of generating figures and tables by saving the intermediate data products as JSON files.
+This allows Trendify to decouple the raw data processing stage from the aggregation stage of generating figures and tables by saving the intermediate data products as JSON files.

 #### Parallelization

-Trendipy uses parallel processing to utilize all available machine cores (up to a user specified value) when processing batch data.
+Trendify uses parallel processing to utilize all available machine cores (up to a user specified value) when processing batch data.
 This provides a scalable linear speedup based on the number of cores.

 #### Data Products

-At the moment, Trendipy is written to accomodate only a few specific types of data products (distilled data to be aggregated into assets).
-These include Trace2D, TableEntry, HistogramEntry, etc.  Trendipy can be expanded in the future to allow any arbitrary data type and aggregation step.
+At the moment, Trendify is written to accomodate only a few specific types of data products (distilled data to be aggregated into assets).
+These include Trace2D, TableEntry, HistogramEntry, etc.  Trendify can be expanded in the future to allow any arbitrary data type and aggregation step.

 #### Data Product Generators